Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 - etc.

 **3. Feature engineering**.

 Once we understand our data, we can start creating new columns by splitting up current ones, transforming them to change their scale or looking at their mean, combining new ones to create interactions, and much more.

 **4. Train different models, fit them to the training data with cross validation, and perform model stacking and/or blending**.

 The models I tested were RandomForests, XGBoost, and LightGBM.

 I tried several cross validation techniques such as Stratification and TimeSeriesSplit, neither of which beat my single model LGBM, but it was a great learning experience to code it.
-I discovered several powerful ensemble techniques which are used by top Kaggle contenders: stacking, blending, averaging our least correlated submissions, etc. I wasn't able to increase my performance much using these techniques, but again I learned a lot by trying.
-The performance wasn't great because I didn't create enough high performing differentiated models that I would stack together.
-After a little bit of testing, I realized that this would have consumed a lot of time, for maybe a slight increase in performance.
-My goal with this competition was to get an overview of how a competition works, not spend weeks fine tuning a few models.
-I am convinced that with more time I could have gotten better results.
+I also discovered several powerful ensemble techniques which are used by top Kaggle contenders: stacking, blending, averaging our least correlated submissions, etc.

-**Here is the high-level summary of my different submissions:**
+**Here is the high-level summary of the scores of my different Kaggle competition submissions:**

 - Base features with stock LGBM: 0.87236
 - All engineered features with stock : 0.89821 (+0.02585)
 - All engineered features with LGBM hyperparameter tuning: 0.91394 (+0.02176)
-- Add feature selection: 0.91401 (+0.0007) - Best and final score.
-Rank: 2916/6438
+- Add feature selection: 0.91401 (+0.0007) - **This was my best score.
+Rank: 2916/6438**
-- Use TimeSeriesSplit crossvalidation: 0.89926 (-0.01476)
+- Use TimeSeriesSplit crossvalidation: 0.89926 (-0.01476 vs top score)
 - Use Stratified crossvalidation: 0.90473 (-0.00929 vs top score)
-- Stack 3 tree based models for level 1, LGBM for level 2: 0.85597 (-0.05804 vs top score) (base models weren't optimized which explains the poor performance)
+- Stack 3 tree base models for level 1, and use a LGBM for level 2: 0.85597 (-0.05804 vs top score) (base models weren't optimized as much as I wanted, which explains the poor performance)
-- Use a weighted average on my top submissions: 0.91145 (-0.00256) - Wasn't actually my top submissions because my best ones were submitted right before the deadline - I think I could have gotten a better score with this weighted average.
+- Use a weighted average on my top submissions: 0.91145 (-0.00256) - (I think I could have optmized this and gotten a better score)

-It's quite obvious cross validation didn't work very well.
-This is because we are dealing with time series data.

 ---
 📣**Insights**

 > Note: I'll be supplementing this notebook with an 📣**Insights** section where I share techniques I learned from Fastai course as well best practices collected from reading Kaggle discussions and kernels.

+---

 # 4. Importing the libraries and reading the dataset